The How to Fix a Relationship Roadmap

 1. Start out by heading down the road of healing past wounds.
 As you talk about the upsetting interactions that have distressed you in the past, look back on these upsetting incidents to find what you yourself can learn from each.
 When thinking about how to fix a relationship, mistakes are for learning.
 Whatever happened happened.
 You can't change it, however you can learn from it.
 Share what you experienced, and think aloud about what you would do differently next time.
-If your partner joins you and does the same, convert past upsets to valuable learning moments in your life journey together.
+If your partner joins you and does the same, convert past upsets to valuable learning moments in your life journey together, and find true forgiveness.

 As you move forward, be sure to remember Rules of the Road number one of couples therapy-- stay in your lane.
 No telling your partner what he or she did wrong.
 Just focus on insights about yourself.

 2. After a brief trip down the road of healing past wounds, the next turn in how to fix a relationship is to explore new paths for your relationship – new ways of dealing with similar situations when they arise again in the future.
 For this part of your journey, remember to keep your eyes on the road ahead.
 What's done is done.
 This part of the journey is about creating a plan for a new, better future.